DataDog/datadog-ci/src/commands/synthetics/README.md

 Two reporters are supported out-of-the-box:

-1. stdout
+1. `stdout`
-2. jUnit
+2. JUnit

-To enable the jUnit report, pass the `--jUnitReport` (`-j` shorthand) in your command, specifying a filename for your jUnit XML report.
+To enable the JUnit report, pass the `--jUnitReport` (`-j` shorthand) in your command, specifying a filename for your JUnit XML report.

 ```bash
 yarn datadog-ci synthetics run-tests -s 'tag:e2e-tests' --config global.config.json --jUnitReport e2e-test-junit